SaraAllaparthi/ai-opportunity-generator/README.md

 ## Flow Overview
 1. User submits company name + website
-2. API calls Tavily with 3–5 targeted queries; dedupes URLs and collects 10–15 snippets
+2. API uses OpenAI to research company information and generate structured data
-3. LLM (OpenAI) converts snippets to strict JSON per schema; validated with Zod; single retry on failure
+3. LLM (OpenAI) generates strict JSON per schema; validated with Zod; single retry on failure
 4. Brief is persisted to Supabase and can be opened via share slug

 ## Analytics